 There are many factors that are prevalent and are robbing off of your healthy sleep.
 Fortunately, information is now available and convenient to acquire — one should just really be ready to take action and commit to the sleep hygiene that an individual desires.

 However, for some people, practicing good sleep hygiene and maximizing their sleep environment doesn’t always help them sleep better.
-If you find yourself still unable to sleep after putting an effort in your sleep hygiene, then you ought to see a doctor.
+If you find yourself still unable to sleep after putting an effort into your sleep hygiene, then you ought to see a doctor.

 Featured image source: Pexels.com